goldenscale/GS_GithubMirror/README.md

 - [stackrox/stackrox](https://github.com/stackrox/stackrox) - The StackRox Kubernetes Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by hardening the environment.
 - [tiagorlampert/CHAOS](https://github.com/tiagorlampert/CHAOS) - :fire: CHAOS is a free and open-source Remote Administration Tool that allow generate binaries to control remote operating systems.
 - [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) - Fast and customizable vulnerability scanner based on simple YAML based DSL.
-- [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allows to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
+- [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryablehttp library.
+It is designed to maintain result reliability with an increased number of threads.
 - [dongchany/alloydb](https://github.com/dongchany/alloydb) - AlloyDB is a distributed SQL database.
 - [hakluke/hakcheckurl](https://github.com/hakluke/hakcheckurl) - Takes a list of URLs and returns their HTTP response codes
 - [hakluke/haktrails](https://github.com/hakluke/haktrails) - Golang client for querying SecurityTrails API data